andrewraim/DirectSampling/README.md

 R> devtools::install_github("andrewraim/DirectSampling")
 ```

-Package documentation is currently between minimal and nonexistent.
-However,
-the folder `inst/manuscript` contains replication materials for the manuscript
+The folder `inst/manuscript` contains replication materials for the manuscript
-which demonstrate use of the package.
-This folder includes a README describing
+which also demonstrate use of the package.
+See `inst/manuscript/README.md` for
-the contents.
+a description of the contents.